 About the Practice

-I use a trauma informed, collaborative, and culturally inclusive approach to counseling.
+I use a trauma informed, collaborative, and culturally inclusive approach to therapy.
 What exactly does that mean?
 Glad you asked.
-It means that my first goal is to create a safe space for you to tell your story free of judgement as we work together towards an authentic therapeutic relationship.
-I respect the courage it takes to initiate counseling support and thus, feel honored to join in an individual's or family's story, helping to identify areas where they are thriving, and teaching tools that can help clients achieve their goals.
+It means that my first goal is to create a safe space for you to get back into your body and tell your story free of judgement as we work together towards an authentic therapeutic relationship.
+I respect the courage it takes to initiate counseling support and thus, feel honored to join in an individual's or family's story, helping to identify areas where they are thriving, and teaching tools that can help you achieve your goals.

 Perhaps most importantly, I connect from a lens that accounts for how trauma may impact your experience of being in the world and your relationships; with intentional care to ensure that our relationship honors your experience rather than invalidates it.

-I specialize in issues of multicultural identity, but often incorporate mindfulness, somatic work, coping skills, and self-compassion with all of my clients.
+I specialize in issues of multicultural identity, but often incorporate mindfulness, somatic work, Internal Family Systems and non-violent communication concepts and tools with all of my clients.
 When working with families or couples I approach problems as residing within the system and not a single person, and aim to foster an environment where each member feels affirmed and acknowledged.

 What is Culturally Inclusive Counseling?

 I am incredibly passionate about fostering the process of exploring one’s cultural identity and offering a space that acknowledges the systemic socialization that often plays a role in how we view ourselves both in our relationships and in the world.
-While a client’s issues may not be rooted in a cultural dynamic, many people experience the pain of “otherness” which can diminish their feelings of worthiness and belonging.
+While a client’s issues may not be rooted in a cultural dynamic, many people experience the pain of “otherness” which can diminish their sense of worthiness, belonging and agency.

 I also understand the importance of processing the trauma of institutionalized oppression and shedding the weight that comes with the day to day experience of navigating microaggressions, prejudice, and stereotypes often faced by our society's marginalized communities.